gohilumesh/F-E/README.md

 ## What happen when you click a link or request a page in browser
 - Brower checks DNS cache to find ip address.
-- if not find then check os, router, ISP cache to find ip address.
+- if not find then check os, router and ISP cache to find ip address.
-- if not find then isp dns server initiates DNS query to find ip address.
+- if not found then ISP dns server initiates DNS query to find ip address.
 - Once you get ip address, browser will try to establish TCP connection with server
 - Browser send http request to server.
 - Server handles the request and return the response.